openscanhub/openscanhub/docs/development.md

 GitLab CI contains latest test coverage report of `master` branch for [Django unit tests](https://gitlab.cee.redhat.com/covscan/covscan/-/jobs/artifacts/master/file/htmlcov/index.html?job=django-unit-tests) and [integration tests](https://gitlab.cee.redhat.com/covscan/covscan/-/jobs/artifacts/master/file/htmlcov/index.html?job=integration-tests).

+### Test Coverage and os.fork()

+The Code coverage testing module for Python does not work well with programs that use `os.fork()`.
+This prevents certain parts of OSH worker code from being included in the test coverage data.
+To work around this limitation, one can enable the `RUN_TASKS_IN_FOREGROUND` option in `covscand.conf` to execute tasks directly in the main OSH worker process.
+An unwanted side effect of this option is that `VersionDiffBuild` and `ErrataDiffBuild` tasks always fail because they cannot create any subtask while the main task is running in foreground (thus blocking the main OSH worker process).

 ## Running unit tests

 Unit tests in Django are executed by `manage.py test` command.
 Since unit tests